Ryndine/ml_credit_risk_analysis/README.md

 # Supervised - Credit Risk Analysis

 ## Objective:
-Implement supervised machine learning on credit data to evaluate whether or not an issued loan would be considered "High Risk" or "Low Risk".
+Implement supervised machine learning on user credit data to train a model which can accurately predict whether a loan would be "High Risk" or "Low Risk".

 ## Tools & databases used:
 - Python, Sci-kit Learn, Imbalanced Learn